-Wellness Techniques For The Workplace – Overcoming Resistance To Practice Self-Care
+Wellness Techniques For The Workplace – Self-Care At Work

 Self-care.
 You know you need to do it.
 It’s at the top of your daily to-do list.
 Your own experience confirms how good it is for you and your family!
 Everyone always benefits when you’re feeling centered and good about yourself.